faizanakram2/faizanaKram2/README.md

 ---

 ###  My Approach
-I start with the “why” of your project—then build clean, scalable, and effective solutions aligned with your goals.
-Whether it’s launching a SaaS MVP or automating workflows, I bring clarity and performance to every project.
+I start with the “why” of your project—then build clean, scalable, and effective MERN stack solutions aligned with your goals.
+Whether it’s launching a modern web app or optimizing full-stack performance, I bring clarity and results to every build.
-Recently, I built a chatbot solution that reduced a client's customer support load by **40%**, leading to faster responses and happier users.
+Recently, I developed a MERN-based dashboard that improved a client’s data workflow efficiency by 40%, cutting manual tasks and boosting user satisfaction.
 ---

 ###  Skills